-The key assumption of the framework is that the underlying network protocol performance is indeed sensitive to the chosen parameter set; and that the network topology, traffic and protocol can be reasonably modeled in simulation.
-While these assumptions appear to be somewhat restrictive today, on the long-term, our framework can leverage improvements in modeling of topology [6], [7], [4], traffic [8], [5] and/or improvements in scalable network simulation [9], [10], [11] technology.
+While these assumptions appear to be somewhat restrictive today, on the long-term, our framework can leverage improvements in modeling of topology [4], [5], [6], traffic [7], [8]

+and/or improvements in scalable network simulation [9], [10], [11] technology.
 To the best of our knowledge, our flexible approach is unique and the first of its kind as applied to IP network management.
-There have been proposed configuration-support or adaptive protocol techniques for specific problems (eg: BGP [12], OSPF [13],RED [14]).
+There have been proposed configuration-support or adaptive protocol techniques for specific problems (eg: BGP [12], OSPF [13], RED [14]).
 We discuss these related works in later sections.

-The crucial component of the framework is an efficient parameter state space search algorithm.
-The desired algorithm is required to: a) be scalable to large-dimensional parameter state spaces; b) find "good" solutions quickly; c) be robust to noise (e.g.: minor inaccuracies in modeling) in the function evaluations; and d) be able to automatically reject negligible parameters (i.e. to which the protocol is insensitive).
-Traditional search algorithms (eg: genetic algorithms[15], multi-start hill-climbing, tabu search[16] and simulated annealing[17]) could not provide the above desired combination of properties as we will show in Section II.
-We propose a new search algorithm, Recursive Random Search (RRS), which is completely based on random sampling and very efficient for network optimization problems.
+A key component of the framework is an efficient parameter state space search algorithm.
+The requirements on such a "black-box" algorithm are as follows: a) it should scale to large-dimensional parameter state spaces; b) it should find "good" solutions quickly; c) it should be robust to noise (eg: minor inaccuracies in modeling) in the function evaluations; and d) it should be able to automatically reject negligible parameters (i.e. to which the protocol is insensitive).
+Traditional search algorithms (eg: genetic algorithms[15], multi-start hill-climbing, tabu search[16] and simulated annealing[17]) could not provide the above desired combination of properties as we will show in SectionII.